New York Surrogacy Laws 101: Everything You Need to Know

 6. Who is eligible to be an intended parent?

-- At least one Intended Parents has been a New York State resident for least six months.
+- At least one intended parent has been a New York State resident for least six months

 - Adult spouses must jointly enter into a Surrogacy Agreement unless they are living separate and apart pursuant to: a Decree or Judgment of Separation or pursuant to a written Agreement of Separation; or they document that have been living separate and apart for at least three years prior to execution of the surrogacy agreement.